jshun/ppopp20-ae/README.md

 $ ./run_thresholds | tee thresholds.txt
 ```

-The following computes the running time on the clique-expanded graph for Friendster using
+The following computes the running time on the clique-expanded graph
-breadth-first search, connected components, and SSSP in Ligra.
+for Friendster using breadth-first search, connected components, and
+SSSP in Ligra.
+This script assumes the clique-expanded graph for
+Friendster is downloaded (see instructions above for downloading the
+datasets).

 ```
 $ cd ..;
-$ ./run_clique | tee thresholds.txt
+$ ./run_clique | tee clique.txt
 ```

 The remaining sections contain instructions to run any additional